-PTI files reference against Shahbaz with PA Speaker
+PTI files reference against Shahbaz with PA speaker

 -

-PTI files reference against Shahbaz with PA SpeakerFebruary 14, 2017Print : Lahore
+PTI files reference against Shahbaz with PA speakerFebruary 14, 2017Print : National

 Talking to media outside Punjab Assembly on Monday after the hearing of reference filed by Pakistan Tehreek-e-Insaf in the chamber of Speaker PA seeking disqualification of CM Punjab for alleged misuse of authority and violation of court’s orders, PTI counsel Senator Babar Awan said that courts had already ruled that family interest was preferred to public interest by the chief minister.